-Another way to segment your audience is based on their total engagement with your organization.
+Another way to segment your audience is based on their engagement with your organisation.
 Relationship-based segmentation can help you encourage loyalty and bring your audiences back again and again.
-It also helps you inspire patrons to spend more and engage philanthropically with your organization.
+It also helps you encourage patrons to spend more or engage philanthropically with your organisation.

-Whatever your business model, encouraging loyalty pays off: The industry knows that it costs up to 25 times more to sell to a new customer than to engage one who has already been through the door (see the 2019 Spektrix Insights Report for more on this).
+Regardless of your business model, it's in your interests to encourage loyalty.
+It's understood that it costs up to 25 times more to sell to a new customer than to engage one who has already been through the door (see the 2019 Spektrix Insights Report for more on this).

-Our Loyalty Building Block gets into specifics on building loyalty.
-Here, we'll focus on using loyalty to craft relationship-based segmentation models that help you communicate different messages and offers to patrons based on their relationship with you.
+Our Loyalty Plan Building Block looks at practical tools for building loyalty.
+Here, we focus on using loyalty to craft Relationship-based segmentation models that help you communicate different messages and offers designed around audience members' relationship with you.

-RELATIONSHIP-BASED SEGMENTATION MODELS FOR YOUR ORGANIZATION
+RELATIONSHIP-BASED SEGMENTATION MODELS FOR YOUR ORGANISATION